EIDR-ID/citation-snippets/README.md

 # Citation.js

-This commonJS module is ready to use in NodeJS projects that wishes to generate citations
+This commonJS module is ready to use in NodeJS projects that wishes to generate citations from a native record

 Requires [citeproc_commonjs](https://github.com/Juris-M/citeproc-js/blob/master/citeproc_commonjs.js) as a dependency